Home > Recipes > Desserts > German Gingerbread Cookies (Lebkuchen)

 • Royal icing (1 1/2 cups powdered sugar / 1 egg white )

-Traditional German gingerbread comes in many different shapes and sizes and there are certainly no rules you need to stick to but here are some popular shapes:
+Traditional German gingerbread originated in the 14th century and now comes in many different shapes and sizes.
+There are certainly no rules you need to stick to but here are some popular Lebkuchen varieties:

 Lebkuchen heart (Lebkuchenherz)